rmach816/gauge_website/docs/GAUGE_CHAT_FEATURE_ADDENDUM.md

 **The Insight**: Users don't want rigid modes - they want a conversation with their tailor.
 "Hey, will this blazer match my gray pants?" is natural.
 Clicking through mode selection screens is not.

 **The Solution**: Premium users get unlimited chat sessions with their AI tailor, who knows their measurements, wardrobe, and style preferences.
-Free users get structured checks only.
+Free users get 3 chat sessions to try the feature, plus structured checks.

 ---